Bachelor of Arts in Health Care Studies, 2011

 It’s especially extraordinary that Joel did all this while working full time in his current job as a Survival Equipment Specialist in the Air Force, where he deals with Air Force aircrew members’ flight equipment, gravity suits, and parachute rigging anywhere from 45-50 hours per week.

-Despite the hectic schedule, Joel was able to earn a Bachelor of Arts in Health Care Studies degree in September 2011 – a little over a year from the time he enrolled in the program – with a 4.0 GPA and as a member of the Golden Key International Honour Society and the Alpha Sigma Lambda Honor Society.
+Despite the hectic schedule, Joel was able to earn a Bachelor of Arts in Health Care Studies degree in September 2011 at the age of 29 – a little over a year from the time he enrolled in the program – with a high GPA and as a member of the Golden Key International Honour Society and the Alpha Sigma Lambda Honor Society.

 While still a student, he admitted, “It is rough and takes a toll, but the degree will be well worth the hard work and efforts.
 A BA in Health Care Studies provides me with information I can really use as a physician; information that most pre-medical school students do not get exposed to.
 It will only improve my medical school application.”